harshaneo17/string_matcher_test/README.md

     python test.py

+> Please keep in mind to change the test parameter to False while actually running the app.
+Its only meant to be True when you are running test cases.

-The whole solution was packaged.
+**The whole solution was packaged.
 Although Clare Walsh suggested i leave as it is.
 I wanted to package the solution.
-These are the steps I followed to package it into solution.
+These are the steps I followed to package it into solution.**

 1. create a setup.py with all the requirements in the first directory.
 2. added all dependencies to requirements.txt